SETO (Self and Existential Thoughts and Observations) Lab

 Liam Wilson ’19

-I am a junior from central Massachusetts double majoring in Psychology and Education.
+I am a senior from central Massachusetts double majoring in Psychology and Education.
 I am particularly interested in the psychological development of children and am planning to pursue a career in the Education field.
 Outside the lab at Colby, I mentor a local student in the CCAK program and participate in intramural sports.
 In my spare time, I enjoy spending time with friends and cheering for Boston sports teams.

 Lauren Ruddy, ’20